Tough job. Strong Team.

 Halifax Regional Municipality is an equal opportunity employer committed to providing an inclusive and barrier-free work environment, starting with the hiring process.
 We strive to ensure that all applicants can fully participate in all stages of the application, assessment, and interview process, as well as during employment.
 This means that we are dedicated to providing alternative arrangements, as per the Nova Scotia Human Rights Act, should they be required.
 If you require an accommodation, please contact email@example.com.
 All information received in relation to accommodation will be kept confidential.

 An accommodation is a specific arrangement made for an individual so they can fully participate in a recruitment process or work environment where barriers exist.
-Accommodations may take many forms.
-We usually associate accommodations with a disability, but candidates can also request accommodations for other reasons, such as religion, family status, and caregiving duties.
-Each candidate’s situation must be individually assessed.
+Accommodations can take many forms.
+We usually associate accommodations with disability, but candidates can also request accommodations for other reasons, such as religion, family status, and caregiving duties.
+Each candidate’s situation will be individually assessed.

-The current starting annual salary for an entry-level firefighter (Firefighter 4th Class) is $49,132.
+The current starting annual salary for an entry level firefighter (Firefighter 4th Class) is $52,934